Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

-From the webite: A rich sassafras flavor derived from cinnamon, sweet birch, vanilla, and wintergreen.
+From the website: A rich sassafras flavor derived from cinnamon, sweet birch, vanilla, and wintergreen.

 Bottom Line: